HemingwayLee/django-cheatsheet/auth/README.md

         return render(request, 'form_template.html')
 ```

+# customCmsPage
+* use psql
+* most basic login/logout/dashboard functionality with vanilla Django
+* use `LoginView.as_view`
+* the `admin` page is not accessible by removing `admin/` from `url.py`

 # cookieBasedAuth
 * use sqlite3
-* use Ajax in frontend
+* use jQuery/Bootstarp/Django base template in frontend
 * access control
 ```python
 @require_http_methods(["GET"])